-Development of ion ratios involves first selecting two non-competing, non-sorbing constituents (boron and chloride).
-The ratios of these constituents are then compared spatially across the site and a judgment is made as to whether the hydraulically downgradient groundwater is similar to the background groundwater quality.
+The development of ion ratios involves first selecting two non-competing, non-sorbing constituents (boron and chloride).
+The ratios of these constituents are then compared spatially across the Site and a judgment is made as to whether the hydraulically downgradient groundwater is similar to the background groundwater quality.

-Calculation of ion ratios were conducted utilizing median concentrations of the indicator species.
-The median concentrations of boron, chloride, and sulfate over the monitoring period (September 2016 through August 2020) are provided in Table 4-1.
+The calculation of ion ratios was conducted using median concentrations of the indicator species.
+The median concentrations of boron, chloride, and sulfate over the monitoring period (September 2016 through October 2020) are provided in Table 4-1.
 These three constituents were selected based on the EPRI (2017) recommended indicator species.
 Whereas bromide is also a recommended indicator species, it was not included in the assessment as it was non-detect in the BSFAP water, indicating its presence in groundwater was either naturally derived or from an off-site source.
 The median concentrations for sulfate, boron, and chloride show minimal change since January 2019.